ReesMorrison/BlogThemes/content/blog/2021-03-14-chancehap/ChanceHap.md

 ---
-title: Chance, from "Hap" by Thomas Hardy
+title: Chance, from "Hap," a poem by Thomas Hardy
 author: Rees Morrison
 date: '2021-03-14'
 slug: []